RasaHQ/rasa/docs/docs/reference/rasa/core/actions/forms.md

 **Arguments**:

-- `slot_dict` - Extracted slots which are candidates to fill the slots required by the form.
+- `slot_candidates` - Extracted slots which are candidates to fill the slots required by the form.
 - `tracker` - The current conversation tracker.
 - `domain` - The current model domain.